upachler/resweb/README.md

 cargo build --release
 ```

-I everthing went well, you should be able to find the resweb executable in `./target/release/resweb`.
+If everthing went well, you should be able to find the resweb executable in `./target/release/resweb`.
 Copy it whereever you need, there are no other files that it requires for an initial run.
 Smoke test it by running it with the `help` command:

 ```sh
 resweb help